alinex/node-book/doc/develop/npm.md

 This way you can guarantee another machine installs the exact same package, while still having a range of allowed versions defined in package.json.

-It is automatically working like npm with `npm-shrinkwrap.json`.
+It is automatically working like npm with `npm-shrinkwrap.json` or npm since V5.

 __Parallel Installation__